cloudphenix/cloudphenix.github.io/index.md

 ---
 layout: default
-title: Home
+title: Cloud Phenix
 ---

-# Welcome to My Jekyll Site
+# The essence of this site
-This is my first GitHub Pages site using Jekyll with the Cayman theme.
+Cloudphenix.com is dedicated to guiding your seamless transformation and 'rebirth' into the Cloud, empowering you to unlock the full potential of cloud technologies.